quicwg/base-drafts/draft-ietf-quic-transport.md

 ih:

-: A CONNECTION_CLOSE frame of type 0x1d cannot appear in Initial or Handshake packets.
+: Only a CONNECTION_CLOSE frame of type 0x1c can appear in Initial or Handshake packets.

 Section 4 of {{QUIC-TLS}} provides more detail about these restrictions.
 Note